PaarthB/Zendesk-Coding-Challenge-2017/README.md

 ## Application Architecture/Design Explanation, MVC-Passive View:
 ![Image](/deps.gif?raw=true "MVC Patter Passive View")<br />
 Unlike most MVC-style configurations, Passive View results in no dependencies between view and model.
 As with these the UI is split between a view that handles display and a controller that responds to user gestures.
 The significant change with Passive View is that the view is made completely passive and is no longer responsible for updating itself from the model.
-As a result all of the view logic is in the controller. <br />For more info, read https://martinfowler.com/eaaDev/PassiveScreen.html.
+Controller handles responses to user events and does all the updating of the view.<br />For more info, read: https://martinfowler.com/eaaDev/PassiveScreen.html.

 ## Installation & Set-up
 This app has been written in Python 3.6.0.
 The following are the installation instructions of Python 3.6.0 on 64-bit: Windows 10 and Mac OS X 10.11 El Capitan.
 Each of these installations come with **pip**/**pip3** installation by default.